Rudolf Friml

 Charles Rudolf Friml (December 7, 1879 – November 12, 1972) was a Czech-born composer of operettas, musicals, songs and piano pieces, as well as a pianist.
 After musical training and a brief performing career in his native Prague, Friml moved to the United States, where he became a composer.
-His best-known works are Rose-Marie and The Vagabond King, each of which enjoyed success on Broadway and in London and were adapted for film.
+His best-known works are Rose-Marie and The Vagabond King, both of which enjoyed success on Broadway and in London and were adapted for film.

 Early life

-Friml was born Rudolf Antonín Frymel on December 2, 1879 in Staré Město 445, Prague, Bohemia (then part of the Austro-Hungarian empire) and was baptized Roman Catholic at the Kostel svatého Jiljí.
+Friml was born Rudolf Antonín Frymel on December 2, 1879, in the Old Town 445, Prague, Bohemia (then part of the Austro-Hungarian Empire) and was baptized Roman Catholic at the Church of Saint Giles.
 Friml showed aptitude for music at an early age.
 He entered the Prague Conservatory in 1895, where he studied the piano and composition with Antonín Dvořák.
 Friml was expelled from the conservatory in 1901 for performing without permission.
 In Prague and soon afterwards in America he composed and published songs, piano pieces and other music, including the prize-winning set of songs, Písně Závišovy.
 The last of these, Za tichých nocí, later became the basis for a famous film in Nazi-occupied Czechoslovakia in 1941.

 After the conservatory, Friml took a position as accompanist to the violinist Jan Kubelík.
-He toured with Kubelik twice in the United States (1901–02 and 1904) and moved there permanently in 1906, apparently with the support of the Czech singer Emmy Destinn.
+He toured with Kubelík twice in the United States (1901–02, 1904) and moved there permanently in 1906, apparently with the support of the Czech singer Emmy Destinn.
 His first regular post in New York was as a repetiteur at the Metropolitan Opera, but he had made his American piano debut at Carnegie Hall.
 On November 17, 1904, there, he gave the premiere of his Piano Concerto in B-flat major with the New York Symphony, under the baton of Walter Damrosch, in a concert that also included Friml playing his own Etude de concert, Op.
 4, Smetana's "Am Seegestade", Liszt's Liebesträume No. 3, the Grieg A minor piano concerto with the orchestra, and a solo improvisation.

-He later settled for a brief time in Los Angeles where he married Mathilde Baruch (1909).
-They had two children, Charles Rudolf (Jr.) (1910) and Marie Lucille (1911).
-His second marriage was to Blanch Betters, an actress who had appeared in the chorus of Friml's musical Katinka; his third was to actress Elsie Lawson (who played the maid in Friml's Glorianna, and by whom he had a son, William); and his fourth and final marriage was to Kay Wong Ling.
+He later settled briefly in Los Angeles where he married Mathilde Baruch (in 1909).
+They had two children, Charles Rudolf Jr. (born 1910) and Marie Lucille (born 1911).
+His second marriage was to Blanch Betters, an actress who had appeared in the chorus of Friml's musical Katinka.
+His third marriage was to actress Elsie Lawson (who played the maid in Friml's Glorianna, and by whom he had a son, William).
+His fourth and final marriage was to Kay Wong Ling.
 The first three marriages ended in divorce.